 The American runway in the show was a display of seduction with ease and freedom against a minimal stage design, in contrast to the grandeur French traditional, elaborate sets, and theatrical-style presentation.
 The American’s contemporary and fresh approach moved the audience to a standing ovation.
 In an interview with 92nd St Y, Bill Cunningham recalls after Liza Minnelli’s closing act when the models came out, “the programs were thrown up in the air.
 In that moment in the Royal Opera House of Louis XIV, the programs were flying in the air, people were going mad.
 They had just seen a revolution, the end of couture and beginning of RTW.”

 The brilliant colors, signature lettuce-leaf hem, and uninhibited body-conscious designs of Stephen Burrows, stunned the French, as well.
-In the M2M documentary, he expresses how thrilled he was to get a nod of approval from Yves Saint Laurent, “he said I made beautiful clothes”.⁴ Burrows captured the zeitgeist of the times by the use of color and jersey fabric.
+In the M2M documentary, he expressed how thrilled he was to get a nod of approval from Yves Saint Laurent, “he said I made beautiful clothes”.⁴ Burrows captured the zeitgeist of the times by the use of color and jersey fabric.
 Because he was independent and not part of the 7th Avenue garment district crowd, he had a sense of freedom to create in his own way through his love of art, color, and music.
 How was Stephen chosen for the show?
 Tom Fallon, former Halston assistant and former Bill Blass executive recalls Eleanor Lambert manipulating her choice of designers for her own interests, “she was aware of the PR value of putting a young Black designer against Yves Saint Laurent and Givenchy in Paris.
 It was genius.”³

 Freedom and the fusion of culture and fashion was one creative statement collectively from all the American designers – an independence sought for so long from French dominance.
 As narrated by Stanley Tucci in the M2M documentary, “the French were humbled by their admiration of the American show”.⁴